 Sid is an aspiring stand-up comedian whose observational humor is a great jumping off point for learning all about science in his Montessori-style school.

 Have fun as your child speaks in a vaguely British accent for the next year or so (

 it happens , people) watching Peppa and her friends.
+Seasons 1 an 2 are available with subscription; subsequent seasons are available with Prime Video channels subscription.
 Rated TV-Y Tumble Leaf

 This Amazon original series follows Fig the blue fox through the whimsical world of Tumble Leaf, where there's always something to do, see, and learn.